fbpx

 We opened the hood with hot steam fumming out, and we tried our best to diagnose the problem, not knowing what exactly we were looking for.

-Luckily, all the fathers of the Boy Scout Troop started poking their heads under the hood and quickly pointed to a radiator hose that was leaking.
+Luckily, a stranger noticed our distress and pointed out that our radiator hose that was leaking.
 They told us it was a quick fix and could get the part back in town.
 We followed their instructions to patch the leak with duct tape, pour all the spare water into the radiator and try to coast back to town.
 And we did and it worked!

-If that Boy Scout Troop and dads weren’t there at that time, we’d probably still be stuck at that viewpoint.
+If that stranger wasn’t there at that time with the supplies for a quick fix, we’d probably still be stuck at that viewpoint.
 We will forever carry an emergency roadside kit with us on any road trip.

 Hopefully you won’t need it, but you’ll feel so much better knowing it’s there in case of emergency.